Master (track) Sociology: Comparative Organisation and Labour Studies

 Do you have an interest in and general knowledge of labour and organisation issues?
 Do you want to go beyond the boundaries of the topic and infuse your research with a critical sociological approach?
 Are you keen to engage in rigorous research?
 Then apply for the Comparative Organisation and Labour Studies programme.

 The programme equips you with a set of transferable skills to analyse complex societal and organisational problems that allow you to see beyond the generally accepted assumptions in the field of labour and organisations.
-The focus on both organisations and institutional contexts meets the increasing demands for graduates and professionals that are able to combine these complementary perspectives.
+The focus on both organisations and institutional contexts meets the increasing demand for graduates and professionals who are able to combine these complementary perspectives.

 Focus on research

 The programme culminates in students developing their own thesis research, closely mentored and guided by a supervisor with expertise in the particular area of investigation.
-Students will also benefit from the expert knowledge of the staff of AIAS and from the MEST network.
+Students will also benefit from the expert knowledge of the staff of AIAS, the AISSR and from the MEST network.

 Ambition in research?